Coming Soon: New Aptos Eatery by Manresa Chef

 For over twenty years, the site of the currently-under-construction Aptos Village at Soquel Drive and Trout Gulch Road was home to Aptos Post Office.
 Aptos Post Office was one of the most legendary dirt bike jump spots and was razed in 2015 to make way for Aptos Village, a mixed-use development ten years in the planning.
-When this neighborhood square finally opens its doors, it will have replaced one legend with another, that of The Bywater, and Michelin-starred Manresa fame, David Kinch, who’s two aforementioned eateries are both located in Los Gatos.
+When this neighborhood square finally opens its doors, it will have replaced one legend with another, that of The Bywater, and Michelin-starred Manresa fame, David Kinch, whose two aforementioned eateries are both located in Los Gatos.

 To better appeal to the more rural, laid-back vibe expected in the small beach town of Aptos, Kinch, who lives in Santa Cruz, is revamping Manresa’s sophisticated French cuisine to one with an Italian twist.
 This culinary change will mesh with the eatery’s locale but will also pay tribute to its namesake: the restaurant will be christened Mentone after the French town, Menton, perched on the French Italian border in the Côte d’Azur.